AsAdityaSonu/irrigoTwin/README.md

-# AgriTwinTech
+# irrigoTwin

-Welcome to AgriTwinTech! 🌱🚀
+Welcome to irrigoTwin! 🌱🚀

-AgriTwinTech is a cutting-edge solution designed to revolutionize hydroponics farming through the power of Digital Twin technology.
+IrrigoTwin is a cutting-edge solution designed to revolutionize hydroponics farming through the power of Digital Twin technology.
 Our platform integrates real-time data, advanced simulation models, and comprehensive analytics to enhance farm operations, optimize plant health, and maximize yield.
-Whether you're a seasoned grower or just starting out, AgriTwinTech provides the tools you need for efficient and sustainable farming.
+Whether you're a seasoned grower or just starting out, irrigoTwin provides the tools you need for efficient and sustainable farming.

 ## Features